composablesys/collabs/collabs/docs/getting_started_guide.md

   // We include a simple collaborative counter as an example;
   // delete the code below and replace with your own.

+  // Register Collabs.
-  // Register collaborative data types. const counter = runtime.registerCrdt("counter", crdts.Pre(crdts.CCounter)());
+  const counter = runtime.registerCollab("counter", collabs.Pre(collabs.CCounter)());

-  // Refresh the display when the Crdt state changes, possibly
+  // Refresh the display when the Collab state changes, possibly
   // due to a message from another replica. const display = document.getElementById("display")!;
   runtime.on("Change", () => {